-“You spend your whole life avoiding the ground, so it’s only natural to not enjoy this,” says Matty.
+“You spend your whole life avoiding the ground, so it’s only natural to not enjoy this,” Matty says.

 “But we avoid everything natural in wrestling,” he adds with a smirk.

 I attempt my best forward roll and fail on all fronts.
-But the wrestlers offer semi-hopeful encouragement: “It’s going to suck for a while but you’ll get better.”
+But the wrestlers offer semi-hopeful encouragement with a grimace: “It’s going to suck for a while but you’ll get better.”